WikGitHub/WikGitHub/README.md

 </p>

 * Data Scientist at a geospatial intelligence company
-* MSc Computer Science from the University of Bath
+* MSc Computer Science (distinction) from the University of Bath
 * My Masters project focus was on Computer Vision (Machine Learning) in the context of drug discovery